 What are the requirements for getting divorced in Thailand?

-As we mentioned above, getting a divorce in Thailand is very simple as long as both parties agree to the divorce and its terms.
-However, if one party doesn’t agree, then the divorce must go to court, where a proper ground for divorce will be determined legitimate or not by the judge.
+As mentioned above, getting a divorce in Thailand is very simple as long as both parties agree to the divorce and its terms.
+However, if one party doesn’t agree, the divorce must go to court, where the judge will determine whether a proper ground for divorce is legitimate.

 Here’s a detailed breakdown of the process for contested divorces in Thailand: